Fire and rescue services

 There's a risk of yellow fever in Paraguay.
 Yellow fever is a potentially fatal virus spread by mosquitoes.
 It's prevented by vaccination.
 Get vaccinated before you travel.

-Other insect-borne disease risks include:
+Other common insect-borne disease risks include:

 To protect yourself from disease: